-As one of the country’s largest credit unions, Alliant has become a leader in offering online mortgages for a variety of borrowers.
-They provide quite a variety of home loans, making it as easy as possible to get approved.
-While you do have to be a member of the credit union to apply anyone can obtain eligibility with just a few simple steps.
+As one of the country’s largest credit unions, Alliant has become a leader in offering online mortgages for various borrowers.
+Alliant Credit Union is based in Chicago, IL.
+They offer various mortgage products, making it as easy as possible to get approved.
+While you have to be a credit union member to apply, anyone can obtain eligibility with just a few simple steps.

 We’ll tell you who can apply for a mortgage through Alliant Credit Union, what kind of mortgages they offer, and how the process works from start to finish.

-Before you can start a mortgage application with Alliant, you need to become a credit union member.
+Before you can start an application with Alliant, you need to become a credit union member.
 There are five different ways you can gain eligibility.
-The easiest way is to make a donation to the non-profit organization Foster Care to Success.
+The easiest way is to donate to the non-profit organization Foster Care to Success.
 It just takes a minimum donation of $10.